Guidelines for New Students: a Tech Timeline

 To begin your academic journey at CCAC, you first need to apply at Discover CCAC.
 Once you have completed your application and registered for courses, you will have a wide array of technological services available to you, from your academic email account to free applications you can install on your home computer.

-Your key to the use of these tech tools is your CCAC account - CCAC Account for Network Identification - the network account that gives you access to computers on campus, to the student portal, to Blackboard and to much more.
-For these and a variety of other reasons, it's important to get your CCAC account set up as soon as you can.
+Your key to the use of these tech tools is your CCAC username - CCAC Username for Network Identification - the network account that gives you access to computers on campus, to the student portal, to Blackboard and to much more.
+For these and a variety of other reasons, it's important to get your CCAC username set up as soon as you can.
 Please follow this simple timeline to set up your account.

 1. Apply for Admission